TolikPylypchuk/Cineaste/ADR/0008-use-problem-json.md

 ## Consequences

-Using a well-defined standart of representing problems will make maintaining exception handling easier.
+Using a well-defined standard of representing problems will make maintaining exception handling easier.